Abhyudit22/AI-Powered-Weather-Prediction-and-Crop-Protection-System/README.md

 1. Setup API Keys

 You need to configure:
-WE HAVE USED STREAMLIT FOR API SO TAKE REFERENCE FROM THE SITES OR TAKE HELP FROM GPT
+WE HAVE USED STREAMLIT FOR API TO TAKE REFERENCE FROM THE SITES OR TAKE HELP FROM GPT

 🌦️ Agro API Key (your custom API)
 🤖 Gemini AI API Key